jnozzi/cocoadev.com/SiteContent/General/DisplayList.markdown

 ----

 Well, I've done animation before, but here its just not working out.
-I am using [[OpenGL]] now and still am getting this slowdown, its faster then slower, faster and slower.... repeatedly.
+I am using General/OpenGL now and still am getting this slowdown, its faster then slower, faster and slower.... repeatedly.
 I've tried using a timer to do the calculations outside of the animateOneFrame but it hardly makes a difference.
 Any pointers, anything?

 ----